 Car insurance is mandatory in most states.
 But you are not obliged to pay a fortune for it

 The constantly increasing rates of car accidents drive up auto insurance average prices every single year.
 For that reason, many people are now wondering how to lower car insurance premiums and avoid breaking the bank.

 Let’s face it.
 Car insurance is not very fun.
 People rarely get excited when spending their money on car insurance.

 However, car insurance is mandatory in most states.
 But you are not obliged to pay a fortune for it.
 If you frown when it’s time to pay your car insurance premium, probably there is a lot of room for improvement.

 Below we will give you 15 great tips and ideas for cutting your car insurance costs.

 Ever wondered why there are so many car accidents?
 It’s simple.
 Because there are many reckless drivers.

-Because of that, car insurance is on average between 10% to 25% cheaper for safe drivers.
+Because of that, car insurance is on average 10% to 25% cheaper for safe drivers.
 So it is important to be a responsible driver not just for the sake of your physical health.
 Your financial health will be better off without car accidents as well.